-Those titles (“Middle East” and “Ancient Near East”) were obviously given from a European perspective, because it’s when you’re in Europe that this area is east.
+Those titles (“Middle East” and “Ancient Near East”) were obviously given from a European perspective, for it’s when you’re in Europe that this area is east.
 It’s northeast corner is the Caspian Sea, it’s southeast corner, the Persian Gulf, it’s southwest corner, Egypt, and it’s northwest corner, Anatolia or modern day Turkey.
-Altogether, including the water, it is a region about half the size of the continental United States (and much of it is desert).
-And pretty much on this small stage the entire drama of OT history was played out.
+Altogether, including the water, it is a region about half the size of the continental United States and much of it is desert.
+Almost the entire drama of the OT was played out on this small stage.

-In this area is what is commonly called “The Fertile Crescent.”
-I sprayed a green line onto the map above to show the Fertile Crescent.
-The name is probably self explanatory.
-It is a fertile area that forms sort of a crescent or new moon shape.
-And what it does is it links 2 very large fertile river basins at each end, the Nile River basin in the southwest, Egypt in other words, and then the basin of the 2 rivers, the Tigris and the Euphrates, in the east, which was an area called Mesopotamia.
-Mesopotamia was a word that meant “between the rivers.”
-Meso – middle, potamia – rivers, the middle of the rivers.
+In this area is what is commonly called “The Fertile Crescent”.
+I inserted a green line onto the map above to show the Fertile Crescent.
+The name is probably self-explanatory.
+It is a fertile area that forms a crescent or new moon shape.
+It links 2 very large, fertile river basins at each end; the Nile River basin in the southwest (Egypt in other words) and the basin of the 2 rivers (the Tigris and the Euphrates) in the east.
+This was an area called Mesopotamia.
+Mesopotamia was a word that meant “between the rivers” (Meso meaning middle and potamia meaning rivers: the middle of the rivers).

 These rivers in Egypt and Mesopotamia made their valleys very fertile.
 The Nile River would flood its banks every rainy season depositing a rich fertilizer of dissolved minerals and silt around the banks.
-And likewise snow melt from the mountains at the source of the Tigris and Euphrates would create an annual flooding around their banks that had the same effect.
+And likewise, snow melt from the mountains at the source of the Tigris and Euphrates rivers would create an annual flooding around their banks resulting in the same effect.

-Now, underneath the fertile crescent you can see there is the Arabian Desert.
+Now underneath the Fertile Crescent you can see there is the Arabian Desert.
 Very few would ever want to travel across that desert.
-They would want to travel where food and water was available in the fertile crescent.
-And so all of the traffic between Egypt and the great civilizations of Mesopotamia, all the traffic for trade or for cultural reasons or to go to war with each other was funneled through the little narrow piece of land on the eastern coast of the Mediterranean Sea, which was known as the land of Canaan.
+They would want to travel where food and water was available in the Fertile Crescent.
+And so, all of the traffic between Egypt and the great civilizations of Mesopotamia (traffic for trade, for cultural reasons, or to go to war with each other) was funneled through the little narrow piece of land on the eastern coast of the Mediterranean Sea, which was known as the land of Canaan.
 And any traffic from north of the Mediterranean Sea in Anatolia where the Hittites lived to the southeast to Arabia would also travel through that narrow corridor.
 The land of Canaan was really at the cross roads of the ancient world.
 And that’s the piece of land that God chose to give His people Israel.
-Ezekiel 5:5 says, “Thus says the Lord God, ‘This is Jerusalem; I have set her at the center of the nations, with lands around her.’”
-It’s the land bridge for 3 continents, Europe, Africa and Asia.
-And I think that’s a big part of why God chose this land for His people, because it was at the center of the nations and the cross roads of the world.
-This way the whole world could see them, and see what blessing comes to people whose God is the LORD (YHVH), and also what curse comes to those rebel against Him.
-This is the ideal spot if they were going to be a light to the nations as God wanted them to be.
+Ezekiel 5:5 says, “Thus says the Lord God, ‘This is Jerusalem; I have set her at the center of the nations, with lands around her’”.
+It’s the land bridge for 3 continents: Europe, Africa, and Asia.
+And I think that’s a big part of why God chose this land for His people; it was at the center of the nations and the cross roads of the world.
+This way the whole world could see them, and see what blessing comes to people whose God is the LORD (YHVH), and also what curse comes to those who rebel against Him.
+This is the ideal spot if they were going to be a light unto the nations as God wanted them to be.

 Land of Israel

 It’s a fascinating little area in that within it you’ve got about every kind of climate and every kind of scenery.
-It’s like entire world in miniature.
-There’s a ski resort today up on Mt.
-Hermon in the north.
-Then there’s the agriculturally rich plains of the Jezreel valley.
+It’s like an entire world in miniature.
+There’s a ski resort today up on Mount Hermon in the north.
+Then there are the agriculturally rich plains of the Jezreel valley.
 And then there’s the rugged Judean hill country.
 From pine trees to palm trees, lush green and waterfalls to dry dirt and rocks.
-And in the Bible days a great variety of wild animals were here, lions, bears, leopards, crocodiles, ostrich, antelope, hippopotamus, camels, etc. It’s like bits of the whole world are all squeezed together in this little area.
+And in the Bible days a great variety of wild animals were here: lions, bears, leopards, crocodiles, ostrich, antelope, hippopotamus, camels, etc. It’s like bits of the whole world are all squeezed together in this little area.

 It’s helpful to know about the 4 geographic zones that run north-south in the land.
 Starting on the Mediterranean side you’ve got the 12 mile wide coastal plan.
 When the Israelites settled in the land they let the Philistines live there.
 Then moving east you have a central mountain range that’s about 36 miles wide.
 That’s where most of the Israelites lived.
 They were known as a people of the hills (I Kg 20:28).
 And then there is the rift valley.
 The body of water toward the top of the map that most of us probably know as the Sea of Galilee or Lake Gennesaret (Lk 5:1), in the OT it’s called the sea of Chinnereth.
 The Jordan River flows out of it south.
 The word “Jordan” comes from a Hebrew word that means a descender, or one that goes down.
 And that’s what the Jordan does.
-It goes way down in elevation and empties into the lowest land area on earth, which is the region of the Dead Sea, and empties into the body of water known as the Dead Sea.
-It’s called the Dead Sea because it has no outflow and the water just evaporates because of the intense heat and it leaves behind a very high mineral content in the water that’s unsuitable for life.
+It goes way down in elevation and empties into the lowest land area on earth, which is the region of the Dead Sea, emptying into the body of water known as the Dead Sea.
+It’s called the Dead Sea because it has no outflow and the water just evaporates because of the intense heat, leaving behind a very high mineral content in the water that’s unsuitable for life.
 I guess you’ll bob up like a cork if you dive into it because the mineral content is so high.
 And then east of the rift valley is an area called the Transjordan Plateau.
 But it’s not flat terrain.
-Much of the plateau consists of hills and valleys where grain fields and olive groves and flocks and herds flourish.
+Much of the plateau consists of hills and valleys where grain fields, olive groves, flocks, and herds flourish.

 The other dimension that is helpful to master in your mind is…